sir-omoreno/the_kitchen_ETL/README.md

 ### **Methods**

-* Create an erd for the tables
+* Created an erd for the tables.

 ![ERD](Images/ERD_ETL.png)

-* Create the tables within postgresql
+* Created the tables within postgresql.

-* Update the dataframes to ensure that they can be properly uploaded to the sql server.
+* Updated the dataframes to ensure that they can be properly uploaded to the sql server.

 * Update the